alu0101133201/pipeline_dwarfSpheroidals/README.md

 Then we have the pipeline itself (*pipeline_LuM_parallel.sh*) and the functions which are in another script (*pipeline_LuM_parallel_functions.sh*).
 Additionally *template.conf* contains the a template with the configuration for the pipeline itself.
 Here is specified the details of the reduction to be performed (coordinates, type of flat to use, how to model the background, normalisation ring(s), details from the instrument used, etc...).
 Finally, *flat_ring_template.txt* is a template about how to define the normalisation ring(s).

+##### About the normalisation rings

 Take into account that the configuration file (the one corresponding to *template.conf*) is provided to the pipeline as an argument and the normalisation ring(s) are indicated in the configuration file.

+Also, The common normalisation ring (most of the cases will be centered in the image) has to be provided (mandatory) Because it will be used also for selecting what decals bricks are going to be donwloaded for the photometric calibration The 2 rings needed for normalising with them are only requested if the normalisation is going to be done in that way (non mandatory)